 But with fall planting, perennials have enough time to establish their roots before going dormant for winter.
 By the following spring, the plants are over the shock of transplanting, and ready to grow right from the start.

-How To Divide Perennials In The Fall
+The Simple Steps To Dividing & Transplanting Perennials In The Fall

 Dig Around The Root Zone – How To Divide Perennials In The Fall